Asadullah-Dal17/Yolov4-Detector-and-Distance-Estimator/README.md

 cat_data = object_detector(ref_cat)
 cat_width_in_rf = person_data[0][1]

-# getting pixel width for car
+# Getting pixel width for car
 car_data = object_detector(ref_car)
 car_width_in_rf = person_data[0][1]
-# then you find Focal length for each
+# Then you find the Focal length for each

 ```
 If you have any doubt DM me on insta   <a href="https://www.instagram.com/aiphile17/"> <img alt="Instagram" src="https://user-images.githubusercontent.com/66181793/131223931-32d84c10-88b4-4cd6-8eb8-89f06c3b5b51.png"  width="20"> </a> </h4>